iotexproject/iips/iip-29.md

 Examples of transactions bridging Satoshi between the Bitcoin testnet and the IoTeX testnet are provided to illustrate the bridge's functionality:

-600 satoshis are bridged from bitcoin testnet to iotex testnet
+ - 600 satoshis are bridged from bitcoin testnet to iotex testnet

 https://mempool.space/testnet/tx/f7475c55b20babcf8e506f87b3d15e06660435a4116a4b76b911208a2e6177b4

-200 satoshis are bridged back to the wallet on bitcoin testnet
+ - 200 satoshis are bridged back to the wallet on bitcoin testnet

 https://mempool.space/testnet/tx/84105c89eb65f236984dcc4f9781304276099672155f1596b4c8004a12046b58

 ## Backward Compatibility

-The change will ensure seamless integration with existing infrastructure, including UI/UX enhancements to include a Bitcoin option and compatibility with IoTeX's smart contracts.
+The change will ensure seamless integration with existing infrastructure, including UI/UX enhancements to include a Bitcoin option and compatibility with  the smart contracts on IoTeX.

 ## Security Considerations